 Performing Diaspora Residency 2018

-Join CounterPulse for a double bill evening featuring works by our 2018 Performing Diaspora Residency artists.
+Join CounterPulse for a double bill event featuring works by our 2018 Performing Diaspora Residency artists.

 Dec 6-8 and 13-15, 2018